Pursuant to the Swedish Companies Act and the Swedish Corporate Governance Code, the Board is responsible for internal controls.

 The Board of Directors receives ongoing financial reporting, and each scheduled Board meeting considers the group’s financial position.
 The company’s auditors also personally report their observations from their audit, and their evaluation of internal controls annually.

 On assignment from the Board, the company management is conducting a project to document the company's internal control of financial reporting.
 The company has no internal audit function.
-At present, internal controls are considered satisfactory and expedient for an organization of Kungsleden’s scale.
+At present, internal controls are considered satisfactory and expedient for an organisation of Kungsleden’s scale.
 No indication that internal controls are insufficient has arisen, and accordingly, the Board and management do not perceive any need for an internal audit function.